 If you want something a little bit different,are triangular smart light panels you can shape in whatever design you like.
 Connect them to Apple HomeKit to activate different scenes.
 There’s even a rhythm add on, so your panels and music will work in sync.

 Switches and Outlets

-“Hey Siri, dim the bedroom light.”lets you voice control your lights, set your lights on a schedule, and optimize your lights based on the bulbs your using and prevent flickering.
+“Hey Siri, dim the bedroom light.”lets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
 With Apple HomeKit, you can tell Siri to turn the lights off for bedtime, or you can have her set the lights to bright in the morning.

-Sometimes smart light switches aren’t all that attractive because the they look more like devices that belong in a hospital than regular wall switches that belong in a home.
-The Eve Wall Switch is relatively attractive.
-Theis easy to setup, as it connects using Bluetooth.
+Sometimes smart light switches aren’t all that attractive because they look more like devices that belong in a hospital than regular wall switches that belong in a home.
+The Eve Wall Switch is a bit more attractive.
+Theis also easy to set up, as it connects using Bluetooth.
 You can automate your lights with timers or rules, or you can voice control your lights or set scenes using Siri.